hamlet-io/docs/docs/in-depth/foundations/terminology.md

 :::

 This reference provides an outline of the different classes of items within the CMDB.
-The classes form a hierarchy in the CMDB which defines your `hamlet` deployment overall.
+The classes form a hierarchy in the CMDB which defines your  hamlet  deployment overall.
 Instances of classes are grouped together in collections and the overall collection is used to define the class

 ## Tenant

 - **Description**
-    A tenant represents an overall `hamlet` deployment
+    A tenant represents an overall  hamlet  deployment

 ## Account

 - **Description**
-    Represents a cloud providers highest billing entity, for AWS this would be an Account
+    Represents a cloud provider's highest billing entity, for AWS this would be an Account
 - **Parent** Tenant

 ## Product